Joey Meneses Player Props: Nationals vs. Giants

 Joey Meneses At The Plate

-- Meneses leads Washington in slugging percentage (.362) thanks to eight extra-base hits.
+- Meneses leads Washington with a slugging percentage of .369, fueled by nine extra-base hits.

+- Among the qualifying hitters in MLB action, he ranks 46th in batting average, 130th in on-base percentage, and 123rd in slugging.

+- Meneses will look to extend his four-game hitting streak.
+He's batting .318 with one homer over the course of his last games.

-- He has hit a home run in two of 33 games played this year, and in 1.4% of his plate appearances.
+- In 35 games played this year, he has hit a homer in two of them.

-- Meneses has an RBI in nine of 33 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Meneses has driven home a run in 10 games this year (28.6%), including more than one RBI in 8.6% of his games and producing three or more of his team's runs on one occasion..

-- In 12 of 33 games this year, he has scored, including multiple runs once.
+- In 14 of 35 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.